superfly/docs/machines/flyctl/fly-machine-run.html.md

 ### Custom CMD

-Set the [`config.init.cmd`](/docs/machines/api-machines-resource/#the-machine-config-object-properties/) property by including the command to run at the end of the `fly machine run` invocation.
+Override CMD by including the command to run at the end of the `fly machine run` invocation.
+This sets the [`config.init.cmd`](/docs/machines/api-machines-resource/#the-machine-config-object-properties/) property on the Machine.

 This example simply spins up a Debian Linux Machine with a `sleep` task to keep it awake; you can shell into it or whatever:

 ```cmd
 fly machine run debian sleep inf